archeofoss/archeofoss2020/index.md

 description: "Call for papers, workshops & demos per la XIV edizione del convegno Internazionale ArcheoFOSS: software, hardware, processi, dati e formati aperti nella ricerca archeologica"
 layout: home
 permalink: /
-lang: en
 ---

 # Update

 **[26/08/2020]**

-The final program of ArcheoFOSS 2020 is available at [this page](./program) !
+The final program of ArcheoFOSS 2020 is available at [this page](./programme) !

 The [**book of abstracts**](./Book-of-Abstracts-ArcheoFOSS-2020.pdf) with short bios of authors is available as well.